direktiv/direktiv.github.io/docs/examples/git-clone-go-build.md

 ```

 ## Upload to S3
-A simple amazon upload container that either takes 'filename' as  variable or a base64 encoded string as 'data'.
-We're going with the variable approach to simply upload the binary to the bucket on S3.
+This container reads the contents of the helloworldserver instance-scope variable and uploads it to Amazon S3.

 ```yaml
 - id: upload-binary